Frequently Asked Questions About our Montgomery County Voter Guide

 What is the political landscape in Montgomery County on this Issue?

 It’s pretty bad.
-Even though Montgomery County is known as progressive and diverse, it funds efforts to bring Israeli weapons and surveillance companies—including some owned by the Israeli government—into our community.
+Even though Montgomery County’s dominant narrative is that we are progressive and diverse, we recruit (using our tax dollars) Israeli weapons and surveillance companies—including some owned by the Israeli government—into our community.
 Some of these companies use this foothold to market their technologies across the U.S. No other county does this.

-Almost all local elected officials—Democrats—have either voted for this funding or stayed silent.
+In fact, all local and State incumbents —Democrats—have either voted for this funding or stayed silent.
 The one exception is Delegate Gabe Acevero (D-39), who has spoken out against it.
 Some state senators from Montgomery County have even taken trips to Israel in 2025 funded by the Israeli government.
 One of those senators was criticized by the late Archbishop Desmond Tutu for calling activists (including nuns and Quakers) who testified against anti-BDS legislation “Nazis and KKK.”

 I’m a candidate, and something here about me is wrong.